SGC41/akash-provider-paladin/README.md

 Paladin will help keep providers operational.
+- v2.70
+     Added custom exclusion to clear-stuck-pods.sh and it will also attempt a graceful deletion, before force deleting a pod.
+     Moved the run of the aformentioned script, from ticker.sh (paladin pod)  to ticker-control-plane.sh.
+     This allows for imrpoved logging and easier customization of scripts, since they will be run on the host control-plane of paladin pod.
+     Paladin pod basically just being a cluster timer / tigger that will activate the scripts on the control-planes, when needed.

 - v2.6.0
      Critical fix permanent, with failover for looping withdrawal attempts on unkilled closed leases.
      Improved logging, logs will now be placed in /var/log/akash-provider-paladin/today's monthly day and any older than 23 days are deleted.